 Director of Development

-Paul has been a nonprofit fundraiser since 2003, working for a variety of organizations dedicated to the social good, including the Prospect Park Alliance in Brooklyn, NY and the Rockwood Leadership Institute in Berkeley, CA. Living in the Santa Cruz Mountains since 2010, Paul is a deeply committed social justice advocate and environmentalist, as well as an avid fan of live music.
-He is extremely excited to be a part of the team at The Homeless Garden Project.
+Paul has been a nonprofit fundraiser since 2003, working for a variety of organizations dedicated to the social good, including the Prospect Park Alliance in Brooklyn, NY and the Rockwood Leadership Institute in Berkeley, CA. Living in the Santa Cruz Mountains since 2010, Paul is a proud dad and husband, a deeply committed social justice advocate, an ardent environmentalist, as well as an avid fan of live music.

 (831) 426-3609, ext 13